bxparks/rpn83p/docs/FUTURE.md

 This document is a superset of the entries in the [GitHub Issues](https://github.com/bxparks/rpn83p/issues) tab.
-I use this document because it is faster and easier compared with the overhead of the web UI, especially for small features that can be described in a few sentences.
+I use this document because it is faster and easier to use compared to a web app, especially for small features that can be described in a few sentences.
 Usually only the larger and more complicated features will get their own GitHub tickets.

 **Version**: 0.10.0 (2024-03-29)